kyma-incubator/compass/docs/provisioner/08-04-runtime-status.md

 ## Steps

-Make a call to the Runtime Provisioner to check the Runtime status.
+Make a call to the Runtime Provisioner with a **tenant** header to check the Runtime status.
 Pass the Runtime ID as `id`.

 ```graphql
 query { runtimeStatus(id: "{RUNTIME_ID}") {